kristianmandrup/ember-konacha-rails/README.md

 Generators to help setup an [ember-rails](https://github.com/emberjs/ember-rails) app with [konacha](https://github.com/jfirebaugh/konacha) testing.

-PS: Still young and under development...
-Please help improve it :)

 ## What?

 This gem has the stated goal of making it _easy_ to setup a good testing infrastructure for testing your *Ember-Rails* apps.